someya1992/CarListingPlatform/README.md

 - Dealer-id must be part of /vehicle_listings/ endpoint as well, so that car with same code from different listing could be identified by dealer

-- since same car listing can belong to different dealer so car listing must be mapped to dealer id
+- Since same car listing can belong to different dealer so car listing must be mapped to dealer id

 - No unique fields to specified to identify if the car listing already exist